 - Uprated OME front torsion bars.
 Easy to fit, tricky to fine tune precisely said Matt.
 Firms up and raises the front by 20mm without frightening the horses.

 - Air-adjustable helper springs over the back leaves.
 Pump up for carrying and towing 6 bikes or when maxed out with fuel and water; deflate for shopping at Tescos and dealing with speed bumps.
 A Schrader valve near the back numberplate does the business up to 100psi.

 - Storage nets inside the cab roof for… storing things.
 Still handy today.

 - More lashing points in the bed to keep bikes and oil drums from rolling around.
 Some Ranger rope rails bolted to each side of the load bed.
 Very useful.

 - Got an old Volvo estate roof rack off ebay for a fiver.
 Matt shortened it, braced it a bit and we mounted it over a pair of steel Thule roof bars.
 It’s not the neatest, lowest-profile, toughest system, but without good old gutters what can you do?
 It all worked fine.

 - I decided to get an Allisport intercooler and a chip to help with the towing and hopefully improve the mpg.
 Result?
 More poke; but same mpg.
-OE and Allisport coolers.
+On the right: Ally and stick intercoolers

 - A chunky 3-bike trailer.
 Found that on ebay too.
 It will get a repaint, new tyres and a spare wheel.